The Bankrate promise

 As your child begins college, now might be the time to help them understand what it takes to make an investment in their higher education.
 By opting for a traditional student loan with their name on it, you might instill a deeper sense of responsibility to go to class, apply for that internship and find a good job to pay all that money back.

-Risks of a home equity loan for college
+Risks to using home equity for college

 - You’re putting your home at risk.
 When you take out a home equity loan, your home is on the line as collateral.
-If you fall on hard times and can’t afford to make your payments, your mortgage lender could foreclose.
+If you fall on hard times and can’t afford to make your payments, your lender could foreclose.

 - You’re adding to your debt.
 Taking on more debt can strain your finances and add to your stress.
-You need to make sure you’re comfortable sleeping at night knowing your bills are getting bigger.
+You need to make sure you’re comfortable sleeping at night knowing your monthly bills are getting bigger.

 How to pull out home equity for college